15 Proven Tips to Make Life in a Small Home Pleasant

 I was interested to hear how Anne and her husband live comfortably in their small home (53 square meters/570 square feet).
 Here in the U.S. the average size of houses keeps growing, and bigger houses do cost much more.
 People seem willing to accept a huge mortgage, literally signing their lives away ("mortgage" originally meant "death pledge") in order to purchase and furnish as large a home as possible.

-Do we want larger homes so we don't have to share space?
+Maybe we want such large homes so we don't have to share space.
 As house sizes have increased in North America, family sizes have decreased.
 Far fewer children grow up sharing a bedroom, and some don't even share a bathroom.
 Family members have their own computers, TVs, and phones.
 They may eat in the kitchen, in the home office, or on a couch – and all at different times.

 Are we simply avoiding each other?

 My husband and I lived for over four years with our two grade school-aged children in about 800 square feet (74 square meters).
 We spent a lot of time in each other's company!

 - We didn't have room for mail, laundry, or dirty dishes to pile up, so we learned to deal with them consistently.

 - We placed realistic limits on toys and hobby supplies, and they were tidied away each evening.